taocpp/PEGTL/doc/Rule-Reference.md

 * for UTF-8 the rules are multi-byte-sequence-aware and N is either 1, 2, 3 or 4,
 * for UTF-16 the rules are surrogate-pair-aware and N is either 2 or 4, and
 * for UTF-32 everything is simple and N is always 4.

+The UTF-16 rules also work with inputs whose `data_t` is a 16bit integer or enum type.

+The UTF-16 rules also work with inputs whose `data_t` is a 32bit integer or enum type.

+The input-adaptive rules use UTF-8 on inputs whose `data_t` is an 8bit integer or enum type, native-endian UTF-16 on 16bit inputs, and native-endian UTF-32 on 32bit inputs.

 It is an error when a code unit in the range `0xd800` to `0xdfff` is encountered outside of a valid UTF-16 surrogate pair (this changed in version 2.6.0).